Presentation of the Pentest Team

 Pentest projects are performed by a pair of auditors for the most part.
 In our experience, it is an effective way to support the overall growth in skills and knowledge of the team, and to encourage people to learn from one another, which in turns allows for a more homogeneous skillset in the long run.

-Most times, the tests are performed remotely, but some projects require on-site presence, which led pentesters to travel to Tahiti, Colombia, Mexico and Austria in 2022 alone.
+Most times, the tests are performed remotely, but some projects require on-site presence, which led pentesters to travel to Tahiti, Colombia, Mexico and Austria over the last few years, among other destinations.

 When the tests are over, the auditors must still write a report - which serves as an additional reason to make people work in pairs, as it allows each auditor to write a bit less, and also allows for cross-proofreading within the pair, although the report will also be proofread by someone else in the team before actually being delivered to the client.